 A significant number of pupils go on to study a variety of Biology related degrees at university including Medicine, Dentistry, Veterinary Science, Natural Sciences, Biological Sciences, Biochemistry, Pharmacy, Genetics, Biomedical Sciences and Physiotherapy.

 OUTSIDE THE CLASSROOM

-The LXX year culminates in a five-day Biology Field trip in the UK to either Slapton Sands, Devon or Dale Fort, Wales.
-The trip is an integral part of the course and a fantastic opportunity for the pupils to spend an extended period focusing on a single subject in an environment of outstanding natural beauty and biological interest.
+The LXX year culminates in a Biology Field trip either overnight in the UK or for 5 nights to Tenerife in the Easter Break.
+Regardless of location, the trips are an integral part of the course and a fantastic opportunity for the pupils to spend an extended period focusing on a single subject in an environment of outstanding natural beauty and biological interest.

 - Attend the guest lectures from active scientists and related professionals

 - Attend extension Biology sessions which aim to increase the chances of success when applying for highly selective universities including Oxford and Cambridge through informal discussion, problem solving, presentation and critical thinking exercises.

 - Attend the Bateson Society Club, a weekly presentation and discussion group where students sharpen their communication skills whilst researching and learning about topics beyond the scope of the specification.

 - Take part in national Biology completions such as the British Biology Olympiad run by the Royal Society of Biology each January